 Taking Care of your Chicken Coop

 - We recommend using a high-quality wood preservative, varnish, roof sealer, or water repellant.
-This should be applied within a week of purchase and/or before heavy rain.
+Apply within the week of purchase and/or before heavy rain.

-- You should pay particular attention to all of the roof edges, eves, and all joints.
-This will waterproof your coop and prevent the wood from swelling.
+- Pay particular attention to all of the roof edges, eves, and all joints, this will waterproof your coop and prevent the wood from swelling.

-- You should apply additional coats of wood preserver if the coop is going to be kept outside.
+- Apply additional coats of wood preserver if the run is going to be kept outside.

-- To ensure your coop continues to look great, position it in a protected area that is not fully exposed to the elements.
+- To ensure your run continues to look great, we recommend that you position it in a protected area that is not fully exposed to the elements.